kanhaiya-bhayana/ObsidianDSA/J/Leadership/Notes.md

 > As a result, we eliminated much of the manual work, improved visibility and control over pipelines, and helped the team resolve issues faster, saving a lot of operational time and effort.

 ---

+## Redis Cache

+**STAR format**

+---

+### ⭐ **Situation**

+In one of my projects, the onshore team had developed a shared Redis cache library for all modules.
+The library exposed methods like `GetAsync`, `GetOrPutAsync`, `PutAsync`, and `IsAlive`.

+---

+### 🔷 **Task**

+While integrating this library into our module, we encountered a common use case: we needed to invalidate or remove a specific cache entry by its key.
+However, the library did not provide a generic method for this, so each consumer team was forced to implement their own cache invalidation logic repeatedly.

+---

+### 🛠️ **Action**

+I identified this gap and proposed to the onshore team that we enhance the shared library by adding a reusable method called `PurgeCacheAsync`, which would accept a key and remove the corresponding cache entry.
+After getting their approval, I implemented the method directly in the library, ensuring it was thoroughly tested and followed the same design patterns as the existing methods.

+---

+### 📈 **Result**

+By adding `PurgeCacheAsync` to the shared library, we eliminated duplicate code across modules, improved maintainability, and ensured consistent behavior for cache invalidation.
+This change saved developer time, reduced the risk of errors, and made the library more complete and user-friendly for all teams.

+---

+### 🎤 **Spoken Version (for interviews):**

+> In one of my projects, the onshore team had developed a shared Redis cache library that provided methods like `GetAsync`, `GetOrPutAsync`, `PutAsync`, and `IsAlive`.
+While integrating this library into our module, I noticed a gap: there was no generic way to invalidate or remove a cache entry by key.
+As a result, every team consuming the library was writing their own custom invalidation logic, which led to duplication and inconsistencies.
+>
+> I proposed to the onshore team that we enhance the library by adding a reusable method called `PurgeCacheAsync` to handle key-based invalidation.
+After getting their approval, I implemented the method in the library, aligned with its existing design patterns, and ensured it was thoroughly tested.
+>
+> This improvement made the library more robust and user-friendly, eliminated redundant code across modules, and saved developer time while ensuring consistent cache invalidation logic.

+---

+### 📄 **Resume Bullet Point:**

+✅ *Enhanced a shared Redis caching library by identifying and implementing a reusable `PurgeCacheAsync` method for key-based invalidation, eliminating code duplication across modules, improving maintainability, and streamlining developer workflows.*

+---